tanghyd/spiir-pastro/README.md

   - Implement online monitoring tools.

 #### Phase 3
-- Integration MLOps tools (e.g. DVC/CML) with GitLab CI/CD.
+- Integrate MLOps tools (e.g. DVC/CML) with GitLab CI/CD.
+(Optional)
   - Automate data extraction from a remote data repo with DVC.
   - Implement a training test and visualisation for git commits with CML.